 3. How many Services do you have?

-We offer one service @ 10am during the summer beginning the 3rd Sunday of June - Labor Day Weekend
+We offer one service @ 10am during the summer beginning 1st Sunday in July - Labor Day Weekend

 4. What should I wear?